andioniciuc/Proiect-Testare-Manuala/README.md

 ### 1. Introduction
 This test plan document describes the strategies, process, workflows and methodologies used to plan, organize, execute and manage testing process for OrangeHRM.

+#### 1.1.
+Functionalities in scope
+- All the features of Admin module which were defined in business requirements need to be tested: functional testing, GUI testing and API testing
+- The below user story was created in Jira and describes functional specifications of the Admin module

+*Screenshots din Jira cu user story-ul

+#### 1.3.Functionalities and tests out of scope
+- Non-functional testing like stress, performance is beyond scope of this project
+- No QA support for mobile application developed.
+Only web application will be tested.
+- Automation testing is beyond scope

 ### 2. Project Objective
 The scope of the final project for ITF Manual Testing Course is to use all gained knowledge through the course and apply them in practice, using a live application.